 - Sandy or gravelly soils

 Potassium helps in the building of protein, photosynthesis, grain quality and reduction of diseases.
 It also may increase straw strength.
-Oat response to potassium usually occurs when soil test levels are below 250 kg/ha (280 lbs/acre).
+The response of oat to potassium usually occurs when soil test levels are below 280 lbs/acre (250 kg/ha).
 Potassium deficient soils tend to be light textured (sand to sandy-loam), alkaline, carbonated and imperfectly to poorly drained in their natural state.
 Organic soils are also frequently deficient in potassium.

-An application of 17 kg/ha (15 lbs/acre) seedrow applied potassium chloride (0-0-60) may offer benefits in cold, wet soils – even when soil test levels are sufficient, may result in a crop response.
-Applications made at levels higher that 20 kg/ha (18 lbs/acre) should be side-banded or broadcasted to avoid damage to seedling plants.
+An application of 15 lbs/acre (17 kg/ha) of potassium chloride (0-0-60), seed row applied may result in a positive crop response in cold, wet soils even when soil test levels are sufficient.
+Applications made at levels higher that 18 lbs/acre (20 kg/ha) should be side-banded or broadcasted to avoid damage to seedling plants.

-Potassium for organic production can be added from a number of sources including some sources of potassium sulphate.
-This will also add sulphur to the soil.
-Other sources include wood ash and greensand (glauconite).
+Potassium for organic production can be added from a number of sources including wood ash, greensand (glauconite), and potassium sulphate, which will also add sulphur to the soil.
 Livestock manure is also a very good source of potassium.

-An application of 10-18 kg/ha (9–15 lbs/acre) of a sulphate fertilizer will be sufficient in most soils, especially if a part of a well balanced sulphur program.
+An application of 9–15 lbs/acre (10-18) kg/ha of a sulphate fertilizer will be sufficient in most soils, especially if it is part of a well-balanced sulphur program.
 Applications of elemental sulphur may not provide adequate levels of sulphur, especially if applied in the seed-row.

 There are a number of nutrients classified as micro-nutrients that are essential to plant growth.
-Where deficient, these may cause a reduction in crop production.
-Normally, these will not be deficient in western Canadian soils.
+When deficient, these may cause a reduction in crop productivity.
+Normally, micronutrients are not deficient in western Canadian soils.

 “Effect of nitrogen, seeding date and cultivar on oat quality and yield in the eastern Canadian prairies”